apostrophecms/apostrophe-documentation/tutorials/getting-started/creating-your-first-project.md

 ![Logged in to the boilerplate](../../.gitbook/assets/boilerplate_loggedin.png)

-### Let's make it interesting
+### Adding a content area

 Now let's make it more interesting!
-Time to add an editable content area to the page.
+Add an editable content area to the page.

-Open up `lib/modules/apostrophe-pages/views/pages/home.html` in your text editor and just add an `apos.area` call:
+Open `lib/modules/apostrophe-pages/views/pages/home.html` in your text editor and replace the existing contents with to following code to add an `apos.area` call:

 ```markup
 {% extends "layout.html" %}